 The Company accounts for a contract with a customer when both parties have approved the contract and are committed to perform their respective obligations, each party's rights and payment terms can be identified, the contract has commercial substance, and it is probable that the Company will collect substantially all of the consideration it is entitled to.
 Our performance obligations include material (traditional and NOKE products), installation, and software support fees for NOKE Smart Entry solution.
 The Company generally contracts with customers at fixed amounts and has not experienced significant returns or price concessions and discounts to give rise to any contracts having variable consideration.
 Our payment terms generally do not contain a significant financing component given that contract terms are typically one year or less and payment terms that are short-term.
 A contract's transaction price is allocated to each distinct performance obligation identified within the contract.
 Standalone selling prices are estimated based on historical cost plus an appropriate margin for BETCO, which does not sell NOKE products or support and maintenance services.
-Standalone selling prices are estimated using an adjusted market assessment approach for all performance obligations for all other entities.
-For contracts with multiple performance obligations, the Company allocates the contract's transaction price to each performance obligation using the relative standalone selling price of each distinct good or services in the contract.
+Standalone selling prices are estimated based on colligations, the Company allocates the contract's transaction price to each performance obligation using the relative standalone selling price of each distinct good or services in the contract.
 Revenue is recognized when, or as, performance obligations are satisfied by transferring control of a promised good or service to a customer.